 Corn, sugarcane and some shrubs are examples of plants that follow the C4 pathway.
 Calvin pathway is a common pathway in both C3 plants and C4 plants, but it takes place only in the mesophyll cells of the C3 Plants but not in the C4 Plants.

-To know more about C3 and C4 pathway in plants, visit BYJU’S.
+To know more about C3 and C4 pathways in plants, visit BYJU’S.